Reactor™ - The manual

 Flag Groups are used in all default configurations for Tally Forwarding and Routing Triggers.

-To keep things simple we recommend to create Template Behaviors on the global Root Layer of your configuration or the configuration layer related to your panel.
-In this example we will use the second option.
-You can select the configuration layer related to your panel using the layer icon next to the Section Selector.
+To keep things simple, we recommend creating Template Behaviors on the global Root Layer of your configuration or on the configuration layer related to your panel.
+In this example, we will use the second option.
+Start by clicking anywhere on the blue or black area of your controller.
+You should now see the root layer of this panel.
+Next, go ahead and add a Flag Group.

 Controlling Flags from a Behavior